zpm-zsh/zpm/README.md

 Add `zpm load github-user/github-repo` for enabling plugin from github.

-Or `zpm load-if condition github-user/github-repo` for conditionally loading plugin
+Or `zpm if condition load github-user/github-repo` for conditionally loading plugin

-Or `zpm load-if-not condition github-user/github-repo` for loading plugin if condition is not met
+Or `zpm if-not condition load github-user/github-repo` for loading plugin if condition is not met

 Conditions:
 * `linux` - if current OS is Linux